 1. Taj Mahal, Agra

-• Must-see places: The Main Mausoleum, Mehtab Bagh, the Taj Museum, Yamuna River.
+Must-visit spots for the best shots: Main Mausoleum, Mehtab Bagh, Taj Museum, Yamuna Riverside

 1. Jaipur, Rajasthan